 The Welsh Academy admits boys of any race, color, nationality, religion, and ethnic origin with all the rights and privileges to all programs and activities available.
 The academy does not discriminate against race, color, nationality, or ethnic origin in line with the administration of educational policies, athletic or other programs administered by Saint Ignatius High School.
 A prospective student's application is not finalized until parents or the previous school provide academic records, and they are examined by the administration of The Welsh Academy.
 Given the mission of supporting students who come from families of modest economic means, all students must be eligible for admittance based upon verified financial need.
 For this reason, The Welsh Academy also requires families to complete the FACTS forms before admission is finalized.

-Becoming a part of the first class of The Welsh Academy means that, like all students of a Jesuit school, Welsh Academy students will have the opportunity and be nurtured to grow in the Graduate-at-Graduation characteristics of being Open to Growth, Intellectually Competent, Religious, Loving, and Committed to Work for Peace and Justice.
+Becoming a part of the next class of The Welsh Academy means that, like all students of a Jesuit school, Welsh Academy students will have the opportunity and be nurtured to grow in the Graduate-at-Graduation characteristics of being Open to Growth, Intellectually Competent, Religious, Loving, and Committed to Work for Peace and Justice.
 In the words of longtime Saint Ignatius High School President and namesake of the academy, the late Fr.
 Robert J. Welsh, S.J. ’54, as the boys mature and develop within these characteristics they will also be more open and inspired to “know, love, and serve God.”

 Students of The Welsh Academy will be expected to practice these characteristics daily while in school and away from campus.
 The Welsh Academy school environment will be formed in a way as to help our students strengthen these habits, as well as their academic habits within a school culture that is formed to help all of us who are part of the school to grow spiritually, socially, emotionally, culturally, as well as academically.